ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 token: butter
 ```

-Note: Although there are multiple of `&`'s, none of them are getting printed.
+Notice how even though there were multiple `&`'s, all of them were not outputted.
-But now this does not look like something useful since whitespace isn't part of the delimiter set anymore.
+But now this doesn't look like something useful since white space isn't part of the delimiter set anymore.

-**Note:** There are other separators that can be used, but for this particular tutorial we are going to work with `char_separator<char>`.
+**Note:** There are other separators that can be used, but for this particular tutorial we're going to work with `char_separator<char>`.
-But check [the other separators](http://www.boost.org/doc/libs/1_57_0/libs/tokenizer/index.html) if you want to see what else you can do with boost tokenizer.
+But check [the other separators](http://www.boost.org/doc/libs/1_57_0/libs/tokenizer/index.html) out if you want to see what else you can do with boost tokenizer.

 ###Multiple characters in our delimiter